-A. No. Under the Disaster Recovery Funding Arrangements funds can only be used on the approved sections and any savings are returned to the funding body
+A. No. Under the Disaster Recovery Funding Arrangements funds can only be used on the approved sections and any savings are returned to the funding body funding arrangements only fund portions of the road that meet the eligibility criteria.

 Q. Why are works stopping and starting and not completing the whole road?